brainiak/rt-cloud/docs/software_engineering/framework-software-architecture.md

     - Enable analysis on both incoming images and full dataset so far
 - Support BIDS app format
     - Modify behavior with standardized BIDS app CLI arguments
 - Develop & maintain tutorials/FAQs for users
 - Create sample set of pre-packaged experiments for immediate use
     - Create experiments to validate the framework and provide a starting point for other researchers
     - Experiments are immediately deployable
 - SaaS (web enabled) - application is accessible from a web browser
     - Including both experimenter view and subject feedback view
-- Run projectInterface locally or remotely
+- Run projectServer locally or remotely
 - Retrieve files locally or remotely
 - Provide subject feedback
     - Via web server
-    - Via numeric response used by another tool such as psychopy or psychtoolbox
+    - Via numeric response used by another tool such as PsychoPy or PsychToolbox
 - Collect subject button box responses and return to experiment script or store
 - Replay previously collected data
     - Connect to OpenNeuro BIDS app to replay data